Sweths07/_git_excercise_/README.md

 # _git_excercise_
-thos is our group project
+this is our group project